Impact-Site-Verification: 85a12125-5860-4b7e-960f-d1d65fe37656

 • Brand and studio teams that need stronger creative control around generated video

-• Workflows where publish-ready generation matters more than a pure model benchmark
+• Workflows where publish-ready output and team controls matter more than a pure model benchmark

 Not for